digitallyinduced/ihp/Guide/controller.markdown

 When this action is called with both checkboxes checked `ingredients` will be set to `["milk", "egg"]`.
 When no checkbox is checked it will return an empty list.

-Similiar to `param` this works out of the box for Ids, UUID, Bools, Timestamps, etc.
+Similar to `param` this works out of the box for Ids, UUID, Bools, Timestamps, etc.

 ### Passing Data from the Action to the View